 - Works created by federal government employees within the scope of their employment are not copyrighted.

 - Works that failed to comply with formalities where required, or whose copyright has expired are also in the public domain.

-For all other works, please refer to this chart.
+For all other works, please refer to Cornell's Copyright Term and the Public Domain chart.